Ho-Ro/avrfuse/README.md

 ## Changes
 I have been using this tool for a long time and have made some small changes:

-- Added ATmega328
+- Added ATmega328, ATmega640/1280/2560
+- Split ATmega48/88/168 -> ATmega48 and ATmega88/168
 - Naming of the components changed
-- Bit order is the same as in the datasheets
+- Bit order is the same as in the datasheets for most devices
 - Show avrdude fuse options